eedide/Event-Driven-Microservices-with-Kafka/README.md

 # Event Driven Microservices with Kafka and Docker
 This is a demonstration of event driven microservices using kafka.
 The application consist of multiple services, and together these services provide the overall functionality of a complete signup/login/reset password system.
 This is a backend application developed with nodejs and several backend tools.
 ![system architecture 2](https://user-images.githubusercontent.com/3667737/204997563-9bb1d963-fc89-4d37-87e4-e2aa8ed06472.png)

-<H2>Explaination</H2>
+Explaination

-There are four services that together makeup the signup/login/reset-password application - Sign-up, Activate-User-Registration, Login and Reset-Password.
-Each of these four services writes to its own database.
+There are four services that together makeup the signup/login/reset-password application - signup, activateuser, Login and resetpassword.
+Each of these four services writes to its own database and these databases are also services on their own - meaning that in total, there are more than four services in this application.

 <H3>Sign-up</H3>
-<ul>Please following numbering on the diagram above.</ul>
+<ul>Please follow the numbering on the diagram above.</ul>
 <ul>(1) Signup detail is submitted to the endpoint (http://localhost:3000/api/v1/dev/signup) and user detail is saved in mysql1 (assuming mysql1 is the primary at the moment) and an activation email is sent to the supplied email address.
 The record saved in mysql1 is replicated in mysql2 and mysql3 databases respectively.
 The user detail submitted to endpoint is in this format:
   <pre>
   <label>{</label>